Jimmy Shan is ready to roll as new Solihull Moors boss

 New Solihull Moors boss Jimmy Shan is looking forward to making an immediate impact when his new charges host Hartlepool United in the National League on Saturday.

-The 41-year-old former West Brom coach, pictured, was named as the successor to Tim Flowers at Damson Park on Wednesday, a day after stepping down as interim boss of National League North Kidderminster Harriers on Tuesday.
+The 41-year-old former West Brom coach, was unveiled as the successor to Tim Flowers at Damson Park on Wednesday, pictured, a day after stepping down as interim boss of National League North Kidderminster Harriers on Tuesday.

-Shan ended last season in caretaker charge of the Baggies after being promoted in March to interim manager in March.
+Shan ended last season in caretaker charge of the Baggies after being promoted to interim manager in March.

 Despite winning six of his 10 matches in charge and leading them to a third-placed finish before losing to Aston Villa in the play-offs, he left Baggies in the summer before moving on to Kidderminster at the start of December.